integrations/terraform-provider-github/website/docs/r/repository_webhook.html.markdown

 ## Import

-Repository Webhooks can be imported using the `name` of the repository, combined with the `id` of the webhook`, separated by a `/` character.
+Repository Webhooks can be imported using the `name` of the repository, combined with the `id` of the webhook, separated by a `/` character.
 The `id` of the webhook can be found in the URL of the webhook.
 For example: `"https://github.com/foo-org/foo-repo/settings/hooks/14711452"`.

 Importing uses the name of the repository, as well as the ID of the webhook, e.g.